 The reigning queen of Barcelona’s vibrant market network, La Boqueria attracts Michelin-starred chefs and local grandmothers equally.
-As the center of the city food scene and epicenter of Catalan gastronomy, La Boqueria offers an unparalleled opportunity to experience the sights, smells, and tastes of culinary Barcelona.
-We’ll explore the market and its surroundings on one of our tours in Barcelona, Spain, tracing the history of food in this culinary city, and getting a basic overview of regional Catalan gastronomy.
+As the center of the city food scene and epicenter of Catalan gastronomy, the market offers an unparalleled opportunity to experience the sights, smells, and tastes of gastronomic Barcelona.
+We’ll explore the market and other food shops on one of our tours in Barcelona, Spain, tracing the history of food in this culinary city, and getting a basic overview of regional Catalan gastronomy.